Core values – engagement, action, and demand for change with the aim of making a difference

 As part of the Swedish pension system, the AP Funds rest on the same principles of commitment, action and demand for change as those that form the core values of the Swedish state.
 Central tenets of these values include democracy, the equal value of all people, the freedom and dignity of the individual, and sustainable development, in accordance with the wording of the Instrument of Government.

-The working process of the Ethical Council based on these core values comprises two parts
+The working process of the Council on Ethics based on these core values comprises two parts

 • Reactive efforts that involves identifying companies that can be associated with breaches of a convention.
-Through dialogue and other means, the Ethical Council works to influence companies to address the violations and to implement preventive systems and measures to avoid similar breaches in the future.
+Through dialogue and other means, the Council on Ethics works to influence companies to address the violations and to implement preventive systems and measures to avoid similar breaches in the future.

-• Proactive efforts where the Ethical Council, through various industry and investor initiatives, works to influence companies to be more transparent, act in a more responsible manner and address crucial ESG issues in general.
+• Proactive efforts where the Council on Ethics, through various industry and investor initiatives, works to influence companies to be more transparent, act in a more responsible manner and address crucial ESG issues in general.

-By basing the work of the Ethical Council on conventions signed by the state of Sweden our work is grounded in a clear set of values that are increasingly accepted among international investors and companies.
-Underpinned by these values, the actions taken by the Ethical Council can have greater impact due to other investors and companies sharing the same views.
+By basing the work of the Council on Ethics on conventions signed by the state of Sweden our work is grounded in a clear set of values that are increasingly accepted among international investors and companies.
+Underpinned by these values, the actions taken by the Council on Ethics can have greater impact due to other investors and companies sharing the same views.
 This generates real power to achieve change.